July 2022 Novel Ideas: 24 Quick Book Reviews

 I loved the modern twist and more thought-provoking spin on the classic book trope of The Westing Game.
 It’s a must-listen!

-This was like reading a JUMBO issue of people magazine.
+This was like reading a JUMBO issue of People magazine.
 All gossip in the best way!
+It’s perfect for our beach reads 2023 list!
 Tina Brown goes deep into the scandals of the British Royal Family over the past 40 or so years.

 Estranged half-sisters inherit a dilapidated beach house when their father dies.
 One is desperate to sell, the other wants to hold onto the memories.
 Either way, they need to get over their differences and fix up the home!